 Thanks for more mates

-Minding your p’s and q’s—well, especially q’s, is not only the right thing to do according to your mum, but also makes you more likeable to prospective friends, according to this study.
-Loneliness is rife right now, so if a simple thank you email, or acknowledgment to the guy that held open the door for you is a potential for new connections, we’re all in.
+Minding your p's and q’s—well, especially q’s, is not only the right thing to do according to your mum, but also makes you more likeable to prospective friends, according to this study.
+Loneliness is rife right now, so if a simple thank you email, or acknowledgement to the guy that held open the door for you is a potential for new connections, we’re all in.